 We recommend asking:

 Asking questions is a great way to show that you’re putting thought into college applications.
 But it’s also a balancing act.
 Too few questions will make you seem disinterested.
-And too many can be annoying for admissions teams with dozens of appointments each day.
+And too many can be annoying for admissions committee members, who have dozens of appointments each day.

 There are a few general rules to keep in mind about which questions not to ask, such as: